 Use: Used to hunt bear and boar.

-The Plott Hound is a medium to large frame dog that weighs from 40 to just over 60 pounds.
-This dog is a scent dog that was used to hunt boar and larger animals such as bear.
-Regarding the appearance, the coat of this breed comes in the form of brindle patterns that include the colors light brown to black.
+The Plott Hound is a medium to large frame dog that weighs 40 to just over 60 pounds.
+This dog is a scent dog that was used for hunting boar and larger animals such as bears.
+The coat of this breed comes in the form of brindle patterns that include the colors light brown to black.
 This breed can make a great family pet and also makes a good guard dog.
 They are curious by nature and also requires a lot of training from an early age.

 In this article, I have reviewed 41 of the best hunting dogs that ever lived.
 What is your experience with hunting dogs, and what breed do you think is the best.
 Please leave a comment below and share with us your experience.